NYC's 1 million public school students to practice 'mindful breathing' under new yoga program

 "We prepare our children to be academically smart.
 We teach them algebra, trigonometry and history and English and all of those things that they could be prepared to get a job," Adams said.
 "But we don't teach them how to be emotionally intelligent, the things that's needed to keep a job."

-After Adams' announcement, three schoolboys led the assembled politicians, bureaucrats and reporters in practicing "the ocean-sounding breath" — breathing in through the nose and out through the mouth with a whisper, six times.
+After Adams' announcement, three students led the assembled politicians, bureaucrats and reporters in practicing "the ocean-sounding breath" — breathing in through the nose and out through the mouth with a whisper, six times.

 Tranquil music played.
-The mayor and chancellor and the boys closed their eyes.
+The mayor and chancellor and the students closed their eyes.

 The mayor's plan wasn't Zen for everyone.